PleiadesBUW/PleiadesUserDocumentation/slurm/basics.md

 ## Slurm: Basics

 ### Submitting jobs
-There are three login nodes available to submit jobs to the worker nodes: **higgs**, **top** and **fugg1**.
+There are multiple login nodes available to submit jobs to the worker nodes: **higgs**, **top**, **fugg1** and **fugg2**.
 Jobs can run in one out of three partitions, namely:
 - **normal** (default), with a time limit of 3 days
 - **short**, intended for development and tests, with a time limit of 1 hour
 - long, with a default time limit of 7 days.
-Only 30 nodes at a time are allowed to execute in this partition.
+Only 30 nodes at a time are allowed to execute in this partition, since this is intended for exceptional cases where jobs cannot be shortened below 3 days or composited with job dependencies where a subsequent job continues the operation.
 - **gpu**, with a time limit of 3 days.
 See [Using GPUs](gpu) for more information on how to submit jobs with GPU resources

 Think of partitions as a set of worker nodes, which are available to execute your jobs.